rreemmii-dev/TIPE-Rubik-s-Cube/README.md

 # TIPE - Rubik's Cube

-:gb: These documents are those that I used for the TIPE exam.
+These documents are those that I used for the TIPE exam.
 It is a personal project conducted during two years (with about two hours a week) that is presented during an oral test to enter French "Grandes Écoles".
 While code and its comments are written in English, pdf files are written in French.

-Code is provided "as-is".
+**Code is provided "as-is", and is *not* meant to be used.
+Its main purpose is to give an example of what can be presented during the TIPE exam.**

 <hr>